dvquy13/recsys-seq-model/README.md

 - Run `export $(grep -v '^#' .env | xargs)` to load the variables
 - Run `uv sync --all-groups` to install the dependencies
 - Run `chmod +x mlflow/wait-for-it.sh` to wait for MLflow to start before creating objects

+# Train model
+Run notebooks in this sequence denoted by the notebook name prefix.
+For example: 000 -> 001 -> 002...